KarthikPulusu/Stock-Price-Prediction/README.md

 # Stock Price Prediction using Deep Learning

 This project demonstrates how to predict stock closing prices using a deep learning regression model built with PyTorch.
-The workflow covers data preprocessing, feature engineering, model training with different activation functions, and performance visualization.
+The workflow covers data preprocessing, feature engineering, model training with different activation functions, model evaluation and performance visualization.

 ---